rainerb16/codecademy-projects/README.md

 The function should return True if lst1 is the same as lst2 reversed.
 The function should return False otherwise.
 For example, reversed_list([1, 2, 3], [3, 2, 1]) should return True.

+# Boredless Tourist [PROJECT]
+The Boredless Tourist, an online application giving you the power to find the parts of the city that fit the pace of your life.
+We at The Boredless Tourist run a recommendation engine using Python.
+We first evaluate what a person’s interests are and then give them recommendations in their area to venues, restaurants, and historical destinations that we think they’ll be engaged by.

+Check the file by running the code in git bash: python3 script.py